 Low-light plants that are also low maintenance include:

 Hoya or Wax Plant

 Sanseveira Snake Plants

 Spiders, snakes, devils and tongues: plant names are as varied and colorful as their leaves

 All plants have names.
 You should absolutely give your plant a pet name and say that name out loud while caring for or just hanging out with your plant.
 No?
 It’s ok to not love these plants that much.
 They’re going to be fine due to forest-floor resilience.
 You may want to find ways to connect.
 If you’re not into talking to your plants, you can talk about them.
 When you choose to coexist with one of nature’s wonders, people will notice and may ask questions about the living, breathing, energy machine sharing your space.

 In spite of any absence of creativity, your plant will inevitably be called by many different names.
 The common names we use to refer to plants are influenced by geographic location and folklore.
 They are often descriptive, referring to the growing characteristics and/or appearance of the plant.

-Like most Euphorbia plants, both redbird and pencil cactus are known by a long list of diverse and creative names based on their appearance.
-Redbird cactus is also called the zig-zag plant, Jacob’s ladder, Devil’s backbone, Christmas candle cactus, red slipper cactus and slipper plant.
-Pencil cactus varieties that remain green are also known as pencil tree, milk bNush, Indian tree spurge and naked lady.
-Pencil cactus varieties that turn red from late summer through winter are called fire sticks plant, sticks on fire and coral plant.
+Like most Euphorbia plants, both redbird and pencil cactus are known by a long list of names based on their appearance.
+Redbird cactus is also called the zig-zag cactus Jacob’s ladder, Devil’s backbone, Christmas candle cactus, red slipper cactus and slipper plant.
+Pencil cactus varieties that remain green are also known as pencil tree, milk bush, Indian tree spurge and naked lady.
+Pencil cactus varieties that turn red from late summer through winter are called fire sticks plant, sticks on fire, or coral plants.